 Pre-Existing medical conditions are another common impediment faced by life insurance applicants.

-Guaranteed acceptance burial insurance—which doesn’t require any medical screening—presents a helpful alternative for individuals whose medical situation might otherwise make them ineligible for life insurance coverage.
+Guaranteed acceptance burial insurance—which doesn’t require any medical screening or health questions — presents a helpful alternative for individuals whose medical situation might otherwise make them ineligible for life insurance coverage.

 Although you generally can’t get immediate coverage and guaranteed acceptance with the same policy, most seniors will be able to qualify for a funeral insurance policy suited to their specific needs.